Is There a Downside to Knowing You Have Cancer?

 'What do you mean I have breast cancer?'

-Emotionally, there's the shock and grief that comes with an unexpected cancer diagnosis.
+But a diagnosis can have an emotional toll.
+There's shock and grief that comes with an unexpected cancer diagnosis.

 "There's such disbelief, and someone will say, 'What do you mean I have breast cancer?
 I've never felt better in my life,'" says Linda Vahdat, MD, a hematology oncologist and section chief of Medical Oncology at Dartmouth Cancer Center.